-Severin Kezeu is a Cameroonian engineer, Ph.D. in Industrial Computer Science and inventor of a unique collision avoidance system called N@vigator which is automatically configurable for all types of mobile equipment (cars, planes, cranes, security gates, trains, etc.).
-Contrary to competition that commercializes electromechanical anti-collision systems, Severin Kezeu’s is essentially computerized, which allows the monitoring and control of devices equipped with his system in order, if necessary, to reconfigure them from the Internet in case of an anomaly.
+Severin Kezeu is a Cameroonian engineer, Ph.D. in Software Engineering and Robotics and inventor of a unique anti-collision system called N@vigator which is configurable with all types of mobile equipment (cars, planes, cranes, security gates, trains, etc.).
+Contrary to competition that commercializes electromechanical anti-collision systems, Severin Kezeu’s is essentially computerized to ease the monitoring and control of devices equipped with his system.
+As a comprehensive system composed of an onboard computer, radars, sensors, etc. the N@vigator can detect possible collisions, as well as be reconfigured from the Internet at anytime.

-With N@vigator it is the equipment that controls its environment in order to detect a possible collision.
-N@vigator is, therefore, a comprehensive system that comes with an onboard computer, software, radar, sensors...
-The onboard computer collects a number of information such as the position of the equipment, its speed, the load it carries, its ability or inability to slow down, the speed and direction of the wind, etc.; thus facilitating the computation of a collision risk.
-If this risk is high, the computer warns the equipment operator.
-However, if it is critical, it is the onboard computer that takes control of the equipment so as to avoid the collision.
+The N@vigator system collects information such as the position of the equipment, its speed, the load it carries, its ability or inability to slow down, the speed and direction of the wind, etc. and then processes them to compute the collision risk probability.
+If the probability is high, the computer warns the equipment operator.
+However, if it is critical, it is the onboard computer which takes control of the equipment to avoid collisions.

-Severin Keuzeu patented his invention that was even classified as a "key French technology ", a label reserved to innovations that are considered “strategic".
-In 1991, he won, in front of Matra and Air France, the first national prize on Invention and Innovation awarded by l’Anvar.
-He then created his company, SK Group, and patiently demonstrated that his technology is ahead of the others such that he was able to provide services to companies like Liebher, Alstom, Bouygues, etc.
+Severin Kezeu’s invention was classified “Key French Technology”, a label reserved to innovations which are considered “strategic” for France.
+In 1991, he won the National Prize on Invention and Innovation awarded by l’Anvar.
+All this proved that his technology is ahead of competition.
+As a result, his company (SK-Group France) started providing services to companies like Liebher, Alstom, Bouygues, etc.

-Severin Kezeu was suspected not to be the inventor of the technology and was even placed in custody with his wife.
-Fortunately for them, things went out pretty well.
-Maybe the color of this tall Cameroonian raised "racist" clichés admitting that Blacks are incapable of developing highly sensitive technologies.
-However, his findings prompted the French authorities to give him the French nationality.
+Surprisingly, Severin Kezeu was suspected of not being the inventor of the N@vigator and was even placed in custody with his wife.
+They were freed because he is the true and only genius behind his anti-collision system.
+Maybe the skin color of this tall Cameroonian raised racist clichés about Black people who are allegedly incapable of developing highly sensitive technologies!
+Finally, his genius prompted the French authorities to grant him French citizenship.